 REBECCA: “I AM GRATEFUL TO YOU FOR ADDING YOUR VOICE TO THE ESSENTIAL CONVERSATION ABOUT WOMEN’S LEADERSHIP THAT WE NEED TO HAVE AS A COUNTRY.”
 Hillary Rodham Clinton

-Vote Her In is available wherever books are sold, virtually or otherwise.
+Vote Her In is available wherever books are sold.

 For the last year, the #VoteHerIn podcast motivated the movement to elect our first woman POTUS−sharing the inspirational and frank guidance of women leaders working in diverse political contexts and with diverse personal stories and experiences.
 Notably− throughout−the underlying theme of the discussions has been the challenge women face to achieving any kind of executive political power.
 So, in shows every other Wednesday, we continue to explore why women’s public leadership matters, particularly in executive office.